thomasfevre/ride-the-bet/README.md

 1. **Connect Wallet**: Click "Connect Wallet" and connect to Chiliz Spicy Testnet
 2. **Get PSG Tokens**: Ask the contract owner to mint tokens for you
+3. **Register as Influencer**: (Optional) Register a unique pseudonym for your predictions
-3. **Create Predictions**: Use the "Create Prediction bet" form
+4. **Create Predictions**: Use the "Create Bet" button in the header
+5. **Approve Tokens**: First approve PSG tokens before creating bets or voting
-4. **Vote on Predictions**: Support or doubt predictions by staking tokens
+6. **Vote on Predictions**: Support or doubt predictions by staking tokens
+7. **View Leaderboard**: Check top performers via the "🏆 Leaderboard" button
-5. **Claim Winnings**: After resolution, claim your share if you voted correctly
+8. **Claim Winnings**: After resolution, claim your share if you voted correctly

 ### For Admins